pitso012345/myshop-spring/README.md

-A CRUD RESTful web service using Spring 4 specifically Spring Boot, Spring Core, Spring Data, Spring MVC and MongoDB.
+A CRUD RESTful web service using Spring 4 specifically Spring Boot, Spring Data and Spring MVC.
 It also uses Spring Test for integration testing.

 Note this project is currently under construction...